Security Primer – Ransomware

 - If remote access for the user account is required by a third-party vendor, consider developing a process that keeps the user account disabled until access is needed.

-- Implement more robust Windows Event logging, including an increase in the maximum file size for the Event Logs.
+- Implement robust Windows Event logging, including an increase in the maximum file size for the Event Logs.
+Centralize and protect these logs out-of-bound and consider a backup solution, to help prevent counter-forensic log during an active compromise.

-- Utilize application whitelisting technology on all assets to ensure that only authorized software executes and all unauthorized software is blocked from executing on assets.
-(CIS Sub-Control 2.7)
+- Utilize application whitelisting on all assets to ensure that only authorized software executes and all unauthorized software is blocked from executing.
+(CIS Subcontrol 2.7)

-- Consider restricting PowerShell execution to signed scripts and trusted scripts used for administration.
+- Restrict PowerShell execution to signed scripts and trusted scripts used for administration.

 - Implement a centrally-managed, up-to-date anti-malware solution.
 In addition to valuable preventive and corrective capabilities, detective controls provided by anti-malware software are beneficial in providing awareness of any threats which may become active within the environment.